Front Range Urban Corridor: Extent

 The influence of the Corridor extends well beyond its defined boundaries.
 The Colorado Eastern Plains, Nebraska Panhandle, and Albany County, Wyoming, among other areas, are culturally and economically tied to the Corridor, though they are not considered to be a part of it.

 The definition included here is not used for the greater Southern Rocky Mountain Front, one of the 11 megaregions of the United States.
-The megaregion's area is more expansive, extending south from Pueblo along the I-25 corridor into New Mexico, including Albuquerque and Santa Fe, and also including the Wasatch Front of Utah, separated by hundreds of miles from the regional core.
+The megaregion's area is larger, extending south from Pueblo along the I-25 corridor into New Mexico, including Albuquerque and Santa Fe.